-Unfortunately, it is a popular pre-workout ingredient often found in other pre-workouts, fat burners, and dietary supplements.
+Unfortunately, DMAA was (and still is) a popular pre-workout ingredient often found in other pre-workouts, fat burners, and dietary supplements.

-Sure, it will get you pumped for lifting and give you insane energy, but the cons far outweigh the pros, so I'd certainly advise against it - especially at 60 mg.
+And sure, it is incredibly potent and will get you pumped for lifting and give you insane energy, but the cons far outweigh the pros, so I'd certainly advise against it.

 Just like DMAA, DMHA is another powerful stimulant added to the Dark Energy "supplement" to aid muscle growth and increase endurance and energy.

 Even its chemical structure is similar to DMAA.

 DMHA is often marketed as a "safe" alternative to ephedrine (and DMAA), but as you'd expect - there is no scientific evidence to back that claim up.